MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/no-meeting-reminder-for-google-calendar-invites.md

 ## Cause

 The sender of the Google Calendar event used the default notification time.
-In this scenario, Google Calendar doesn't add an event reminder in the ICS file that's attached to the emailed invitation.
+In this scenario, Google Calendar doesn't add an event reminder in the ICS file that's attached to the invitation email.

 Outlook adds the event to your calendar based on the information in the ICS file.